laradagata/l4project/timelog.md

 # Timelog

-* Measuring QUIC performance: An analysis of connection establishment and data transfer in QUIC with comparison to TCP
+* *Measuring QUIC performance: An analysis of connection establishment and data transfer in QUIC with comparison to TCP*
-* LARA D'AGATA
+* Lara D'Agata
 * 2526633D
-* SUPERVISOR - DR. COLIN PERKINS
+* **Supervisor** - Dr. Colin Perkins

 ## Week 1